spyren/Mecrisp-Cube/README.md

 ## Intro for the Nucleo STM32WB55 Nucleo Board and Dongle

 If you buy a [P-NUCLEO-WB55](https://www.st.com/en/evaluation-tools/p-nucleo-wb55.html) pack you get a Nucleo68 Board and a USB Dongle.
+Both are supported by Mecrisp-Cube.

-The Nucleo board has a ST-LINK on board
+The Nucleo board has a ST-LINK on board.
+There are also an Arduino UNO R3 pin header and LEDs and switches (buttons).
-Instant real-time programming with Forth.
-The [Flipper Zero](https://flipperzero.one/) is an excellent portable tool for interaction with access control systems.
-But the display, the buttons, LIPO (2.1 Ah), GPIO, BLE, SD-Card, RTC, etc. make Flipper Zero also an ideal tool for programming on the go.

 STM32WB Series has two CPUs.
 An ARM Cortex M4 for the application (CPU1) and a Cortex M0+ (CPU2) for the BLE protocol stack.
 This Forth system runs on the CPU1.